cle1994/InnoD_Web_Handbook/README.md

 [Outcomes.com](https://outcomes.com).
 In the first 7 months, we bootstrapped a health tech company and started a pilot with Alameda Health System.
 If you're interested, the entire platform is built in Angular, React, and Node.
-As of recent, I've moved to mostly building everything with React and Node.
+As of recent, I've moved to building almost all projects with React and Node.
 The rewrite of [my personal website](http://christianle.com) for example.
 I'm currently exploring Angular 2.0 and Elm as possibilities for future projects.